Duggireddy-Reddy-Prasanna/duggireddy-reddy-prasanna.github.io/_pages/cv.md

 ---

 ---
-To request a PDF version of my résumé, please contact me via email at the address listed above.
+A downloadable PDF version of this résumé is available upon request.

 ---